Official State of Iowa Website Here is how you know

 The Behavioral Risk Factor Surveillance System (BRFSS) is a federally funded randomized telephone survey of Iowa residents ages 18 and older.
 The questions collect data related to a variety of health behaviors, conditions, and preventative health practices.
 All 50 states, the District of Columbia and three U.S. territories conduct the survey in partnership with the Centers for Disease Control and Prevention (CDC).
 The Iowa BRFSS is an important tool for data-driven decision making in the public health community.

-In 1981, the CDC began assisting states in conducting risk factor surveys.
-One year later, a point-in-time survey was first conducted in Iowa.
+In 1984, CDC began assisting states in conducting risk factor surveys.
 In 1988, Iowa began fully participating in CDC's Behavioral Risk Factor Surveillance System.

 Each year, the CDC provides states with a standard questionnaire, and states can choose to tailor their surveys by adding in optional question modules or additional state-added content.
 The CDC also provides technical assistance and a detailed survey protocol so that standardized data comparisons can be made across the nation.